tekosulaiman/tekosulaiman.site/content/posts/developer-mindset-layouting-in-wordpress-with-woocommerce.md

 - Overrode WooCommerce templates to match the custom theme style.
 - Documented the process clearly for portfolio presentation.

+> Interested in more hands‑on development workflows?
+Check out [Custom Employee Module in Odoo 19 with Docker](https://tekosulaiman.site/custom-employee-module-in-odoo-19-with-docker/) for another practical build process.

 ## Example Hook Override
 ```php
 <?php